How to Build a Fintech Product: Step-by-Step Guide

 3. Choose the technology considering the future of your fintech product

 Some programming languages are rumored to be better and faster; others have proved to be best suited for particular types of projects.
-Many consider Python a great choice for fintech development which is confirmed in HackerRank research.
-And using the Django framework, an MVP can be designed in a few months so that you can launch it ASAP.
-Python is flexible – it lets you adapt and change the finished product as much as you need.
+Many consider Python a great choice for fintech development, which is confirmed in HackerRank research.
+And with the Django framework, an MVP can be designed in a few months so that you can launch it ASAP.
+Python for fintech is flexible—it lets you adapt and change the finished product as much as you need.

 Security for fintech products

-Data breach – this phrasen is a nightmare for companies who work in fintech and a real threat to both their reputation and their customers’ trust.
+Data breach—this phrase is a nightmare for companies that work in fintech and a real threat to both their reputation and customer trust.
 Security is an essential feature you should invest your time and resources into.
 Its neglect may lead to severe circumstances and cost you a lot.

 When we talk about data breaches, the statistics are really impressive.
 According to IBM, the average cost of a data breach amounts to $3.92 million, and 66% of businesses that fall victim to a data breach aren’t confident that they can recover from it.